 Boris Johnson wins race to become Britain's next PM

-LONDON, United Kingdom (AFP) — Boris Johnson won the race to become Britain's next prime minister on Tuesday, heading straight into a confrontation over Brexit with Brussels and Parliament, as well as a tense diplomatic standoff with Iran.
+LONDON, United Kingdom (AFP) — Boris Johnson won the race to become Britain's next prime minister yesterday, heading straight into a confrontation over Brexit with Brussels and parliament, as well as a tense diplomatic stand-off with Iran.

-The former London mayor easily beat his rival, Foreign Secretary Jeremy Hunt, in a vote of members of the governing Conservative party.
+The former London mayor easily beat his rival, Foreign Secretary Jeremy Hunt, in a vote of grass roots members of the governing Conservative Party.

-He is expected to be confirmed as prime minister on Wednesday when his predecessor Theresa May formally tenders her resignation to Queen Elizabeth II.
+He is expected to be confirmed as prime minister today when Theresa May formally tenders her resignation to Queen Elizabeth II.

 US President Donald Trump was the first world leader to offer his congratulations, saying: “He will be great!”

-It is a triumph for a man who has always wanted the top job.
+It is a triumph for a man who has always coveted the premiership.
 But Johnson, known for his jokes and bluster, is taking over at a time of immense political upheaval.

-Johnson led the 2016 "Leave" campaign and -- after May delayed Brexit twice -- insists the latest deadline must be kept, with or without a divorce agreement with the EU.
+Johnson led the referendum “Leave” campaign and — after May delayed Brexit twice — insists the latest deadline must be met, with or without a divorce agreement with the EU.

-EU negotiator Michel Barnier said Tuesday he wanted to work with Johnson "to facilitate the ratification of the withdrawal agreement and achieve an orderly #Brexit".
+EU Brexit negotiator Michel Barnier said yesterday he wanted to work with Johnson “to facilitate the ratification of the withdrawal agreement and achieve an orderly Brexit”.

 Ursula von der Leyen, who will take over as head of the European Commission on November 1, congratulated Johnson but warned of “challenging times ahead of us”.